Monetization

 Ready to sell your own digital products?

 Selling digital products is one of the best ways to diversify your income as a content creator, and Patreon’s newest Commerce feature helps you do exactly that.
-While you’ll likely have to sit on the waitlist for a bit before you can set up your Patreon shop, once you’re in, you can easily start selling and promoting your digital products on the platform.
+With just a bit of work, you can easily start selling and promoting your digital products on the platform.

 The 6-Step Checklist for Selling Your First Digital Product